dieWildeJagd/OneLiner/README.md

-# OneLiner
+# OneLiner ##Your AI Study Assistant
-Hello, welcome to OneLiner project The AI assistant - more description incoming!
+Hello, welcome to OneLiner project- more description incoming!

 # Project Architecture and Tech Stack
 This repo adopt monorepo structure, which includes both Frontend and Backend code.